 Bonds to halogen are significantly weaker than hydrogen bonds but there are many examples in the PDB of carbonyls interacting with halogens with bonds to I, and Br predominating.
 It is perhaps worth noting that halogens have been introduced into ligands to aid X-ray analysis, but they may also influence binding.
 Based on the observed bond angles the interaction is between the halogen and pi-cloud of the carbonyl rather than the lone pair with a clear clustering of X--O=C-N dihedral angles of 90° associated with interactions that involve primarily the pi-system of the carbonyl.
 Of the 1500 compounds in the MDDR around 15% contain Cl, whilst Br and I account for a further 3%.
 Although these interactions may be thought of a weaker than hydrogen bonds you should bear in mind the impact on desolvation of the hydrogen bonding partners may have on the overall energy change.
 Desolvation of the halogen may be less of an issue and so the overall benefit may be higher.

 Statistical evaluation of crystallographic data revealed that electrophiles preferentially form contacts with halogen (Cl, Br, I) moieties in a “side-on” fashion, while nucleophiles approach the halogens “head-on”.
 In general these sort of interactions are not modelled well by the atom-centric charges used by most forcefields, and exception is the extended forcefield XED developed by Cresset.
-Looking at the electrostatic fields for the halobenzenes (blue negative, red positive) we can see the electropositive surface extended from the Br and I atoms, the so called σ-hole.
+Looking at the electrostatic fields for the halobenzenes (blue negative, red positive) we can see the red electropositive surface extended from the Br and I atoms, the so called σ-hole.
+In the case of fluorobenzene (top right) the situation is very different in this case the F is enclosed by negative density.

 As predicted substitution of hydrogen by iodine can lead to the largest affinity gain, since the strength of the halogen bond increases with the size of halogen atom, as shown below introduction of an iodine into tubercidine affords a greater than 200-fold increase in affinity DOI.